shrig1/calculator/README.md

 # Testimonials
  - "'it's cute' - EntireTwix 2021" - Jolly 2021
  - "it good at calculate i use for complex maths equate it boost iq by 20%" - calyeet 2021
- - "calculator is very extreme gaming, algorithm mathematics integration calculus" - FCCloud 2021 (doesn't do calculus)
+ - "calculator is very extreme gaming, algorithm mathematics integration calculus" - FCCloud 2021 (calculator doesn't do calculus)